Open-Attestation/documentation-website/website/docs/developer-section/quickstart/oa-embedded-qrcode.md

 sidebar_label: Embedding a Verifiable Document into a QR Code (URL)
 ---

-Using a QR code is one of the recommended [Universal Actions](https://github.com/Open-Attestation/adr/blob/master/universal_actions.md#universal-actions-for-open-attestation-documents) that OpenAttestation documents can be distributed or communicated.
+Using a QR code is one of the recommended [Universal Actions](https://github.com/Open-Attestation/adr/blob/master/universal_actions.md#universal-actions-for-open-attestation-documents) through which OpenAttestation documents can be distributed or communicated.
 The purpose of Universal Actions is to implement a standard for all parties to share OpenAttestation documents.

 The QR code used in the OpenAttestation framework is essentially a URL where you can embed an OA document to make it easily shareable.
-In this way, the other party only needs to scan the QR code to view the verifiable document.
+In this way, the verifying party only needs to scan the QR code to view the verifiable document.

 ## Example QR code and link